-In 1946 CWI was founded as Mathematisch Centrum (Mathematical Center).
-In 1983 the name was changed to 'Centrum voor Wiskunde en Informatica', abbreviated CWI.
-Nowadays the official name is Centrum Wiskunde & Informatica (CWI).
-Since 2018 CWI has become part of NWO-I.
+In 1946, CWI was established under the name Mathematisch Centrum [Mathematical Centre].
+In 1983, the name was changed to Centrum voor Wiskunde [Centre for Mathematics], abbreviated CWI.
+Currently the official name in English is Centrum Wiskunde & Informatica.

 CWI on YouTube